ChainAgnostic/CAIPs/CAIPs/caip-275.md

 # Rationale

-The Domain Wallet Authentication standard is designed to provide a user-friendly way to authenticate with web3 applications using easy to remember names, reducing friction for end-users, specially those that are not familiar with the complexities of blockchain addresses.
+The Domain Wallet Authentication standard is designed to provide a user-friendly way to authenticate with web3 applications using easy-to-remember names, reducing friction for end-users - especially those that are not familiar with the complexities of blockchain addresses.
 By linking a domain name with authentication methods or providers, users can easily log in to web3 applications without having to remember their wallet provider or address.
 Specifying the `authenticator` configuration as a domain name NFT text record allows applications to easily discover and integrate with compatible login methods in a standard way.
 Having a chain-agnostic standard enables interoperability between different crypto domain providers and authentication methods.